aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 ]

 ```

 Configuring ports within your ECS task definition ensures that your Docker ASP.NET applications run on the desired ports.
-By properly setting the "Port mappings" and "Environment variables" fields, you can maintain consistency and prevent port conflicts across different environments.
+By properly setting the [Port mappings](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_PortMapping.html) and "Environment variables" fields, you can maintain consistency and prevent port conflicts across different environments.

 ### Changing Ports on EKS